Hubs-Foundation/hubs-docs/docs/setup-configuring-content.md

 Asset State is the primary method of controlling a piece of media's discoverability.
 An asset can have any of four states...

 - Active - the asset will appear in "Approved" tab and be discoverable to users browsing in-world.
 - Pending - the asset will appear in the "Pending" tab and cannot be discovered by any users.
-Only the user who uploaded the asset can use it while it awaits admin approval.
-- Delisted - the asset will only appear in "Scenes" or "Avatars" tab and cannot be discovered by any users.
-Only the user who uploaded the asset can use it.
+- Delisted - the asset will only appear in "Scenes" or "Avatars" tab and cannot be discovered by any users other than the one who uploaded it.
 - Removed - the asset is removed from the database and is not usable by anyone.

 <img src="img/state-example.png" alt="An example of state">

 By default, any assets uploaded by users who select "Allow Mozilla to promote my scene/avatar" in Spoke or in-world using the "Create Avatar" button will be assigned the "Pending" state and await admin approval in the "Pending" tab before being made discoverable.
+While "Pending", the user who uploaded the asset can still access it.

 <img src="img/upload-pending.png" alt="An asset uploaded via spoke for approval">